 Don’t pay a contractor for work they have not done

 A contractor can place a lien on a home if they are not paid by the homeowner for work they did.
 A homeowner has a much harder time tracking down a contractor who takes their money before any work is done and skipping town.
 The contractor has a much easier time collecting for unpaid work and should have no problem getting paid after a job is done.
-If they insist on getting paid before starting a job, be very careful or find another contractor.

 Do a final walk through with the contractor to make sure the work was done right

 A contractor should take pride in his work and be happy to show you what was repaired.
 I always do a final walk through to make sure the work was done right and everything was done correctly.
 Many times I must have the contractor go back and fix minor things or fix things we didn’t notice the first time looking at the home.
 Don’t be afraid to point out work that you do not think is done correctly.
 If the contractor is hesitant about fixing it correctly, stand your ground.
 If the contractor refuses to make repairs or do things correctly you know not to use them again.